10clouds/10cDevops-Test/README.md

 * Use ansible to deploy all changes to server

 ### 5. Infrastructure
 * Terraform → Prepare IaC setup on one of the selected public clouds (aws/gcp).
-Think’s about: VPC, EC2/ECS, S3, RDS, ELB etc.
+Think about: VPC, EC2/ECS, S3, RDS, ELB etc.

 ### 6. Documentation
 * Remember about writing simple, clean documentation of how to run your application.